-Next week brings with it my first classroom observation of this school year.
-Despite this being my 19th year, observations still make me a little nervous.
-Because this is only my second year teaching at my current school, I get observed three times over the course of this year.
-While I have gotten the opportunity to choose the day and time that I want to be observed, this weekend has brought about a great deal of reflecting on the current learning taking place in my classroom, considering data from recent assignments and assessments, and determining the growth I expect my students to make in the coming months.
-As I prepare for my observation as a veteran, but newer to my building teacher, here are a few tips I wanted to share to make observation time seem less daunting…
+Despite this being my 24th year, observations still make me a little nervous.
+I try to spend time in advance reflecting on the current learning taking place in my classroom, considering data from recent assignments and assessments, and determining the growth I expect my students to make in the coming months.
+As I begin to prepare for my next classroom observation, here are a few tips I can share as a veteran teacher…

-So much of what makes a great observation takes place before that evaluating administrator walks into your classroom.
+So much of what makes a great teacher observation takes place before the evaluating administrator walks into your classroom.
 Make sure that you have:

 - completed your pre-observation paperwork,